-Today, the government recognizes 4 types of schools: public, semi-public, "people-founded," and private.

-In the last 2 decades, non-public institutions have grown more common, particularly for pre-primary, technical, and vocational programs.
-Semi-public schools receive partial funding from the government, while people-founded and private schools are run by organizations or individuals.

-Over the last several decades, the government has significantly increased its education budget while decentralizing control of the education system.
+Today, the government recognizes 4 types of schools: public, semipublic, "people-founded," and private.
+In the last 2 decades, nonpublic institutions have grown more common, particularly for preprimary, technical, and vocational programs.
+Semi-public schools receive partial funding from the government, while people-founded and private schools are run by organizations or individuals Over the last several decades, the government has significantly increased its education budget while decentralizing control of the education system.
 Further, the government has made efforts to define and enforce minimum quality standards, thus reducing regional differences.
-As of 2021, Vietnam spent a greater percentage of its budget on education (15%) than the US (13%) or neighboring Laos (14%) and Cambodia (12%).
+As of 2022, Vietnam spent a greater percentage of its budget on education (15%) than the US (13%) or neighboring Laos (9%).
 Due at least in part to these measures, Vietnamese students perform very well on international tests, typically outranking developed countries such as the US and Australia, as well as some European nations.
 Despite this strong performance, critics observe that Vietnam's curriculum favors rote memorization over problemsolving skills.
 Further, employers complain graduates often lack specific skills required in the labor force.

 Grades 1-9 are officially compulsory, yet some children drop out.
 While primary schooling is free, some poor students quit due to the high costs of uniforms and books.
-Further, some ethnic minority children who speak languages other than Vietnamese (see p.
-3 of Language and Communication) leave because they are unable to comprehend the mandatory Vietnamese-language instruction.
+Further, some ethnic minority children who speak languages other than Vietnamese (see Language and Communication) leave because they are unable to comprehend the mandatory Vietnamese-language instruction.
 In 2017, the government introduced a new curriculum with a wider array of compulsory subjects designed to ensure the progression of all students from primary to secondary school.